AT alert triggered

 Here we go!
 First avalanche rescue operations in Tyrol

-Despite all the warnings, there were avalanche alerts again in Tyrol on Saturday!
+Despite all warnings: Avalanche alerts were issued again in Tyrol on Saturday!
 In Serfaus (Landeck district), a winter sports enthusiast was buried by snow in open terrain.
-He was rescued but is in critical condition.
-There was also an alert in Wattener Lizum (Innsbruck-Land district).
+He was rescued but died in hospital.
+An alert was also issued in Wattener Lizum (Innsbruck-Land district).
 Danger level 4 prevails across Tyrol.
-The Austrian Armed Forces are on standby to assist.
+The Austrian Armed Forces are on standby.
 AT Alert was triggered in the afternoon!

 Another alarm, adverse weather conditions

-Shortly afterwards, the next alarm was raised – this time in Wattener Lizum in the area of the so-called Hillary Cross in the Tux Alps.
+Shortly afterwards, the next alarm came in – this time in Wattener Lizum in the area of the so-called Hillary Cross in the Tux Alps.
 The situation remained unclear for a long time.
 The crew of the Alpin 5 emergency helicopter attempted to assess the situation from the air.
 "However, as in Serfaus, visibility is poor due to the weather conditions," said the control center.
-In the meantime, the operation was called off.
+In the meantime, the operation could be called off.
 According to the Tyrol control center, it was a so-called negative avalanche with no people involved.

 AT-Alert triggered in Tyrol in the afternoon